utsTianchengLi/Bone-registration-for-CAOS/README.md

-# Bone registration for CAOS

-The code will be release soon
+# The code will be release soon